Victor Berglund

-Victor Berglund (born 2 August 1999) is a Swedish professional ice hockey defenceman who is currently playing under contract with HIFK in the Liiga.
+Victor Berglund (born 2 August 1999) is a Swedish professional ice hockey defenceman who is currently playing under contract with MoDo Hockey in the HockeyAllsvenskan (Allsv).
 He was drafted 195th overall by the Boston Bruins in the seventh round of the 2017 NHL Entry Draft.

 Playing career

 Europe

 As a youth, Berglund played junior hockey for Modo Hockey junior team in the J20 SuperElit, winning a silver medal with the team in the 2017 Junior Club World Cup.

 Berglund spent part of the 2016–17 season with Modo of the HockeyAllsvenskan, the second-tier Swedish ice hockey league, scoring one assist in 12 games.
 He continued to play 37 games for Modo in the 2017–18 season, making one goal and six assists and during the season, and was briefly loaned to Örnsköldsviks HF of the third-tier HockeyEttan for two games.
 For the 2018–19 season, Berglund played 50 games for Modo, with four goals and nine assists.
 He improved to 52 games played with ten goals and 12 assists for the 2019–20 season.